-Forget stir-fries lubricated in goop, a sadness for eaters.
-On any given night in Boston, you can ride that briny, soy-and-ginger rush that you’ve been dreaming about.
-Of course, much of the scaffolding of Boston’s Asian-fusion food scene was built by legend Ming Tsai (Blue Dragon).
-It used to be that you had to go directly to him to get your fix.
-But that was eighteen years ago and Boston is a brave new world.
-If you want to bask in a style of Asian fusion that’s native to the skinny-jeaned people, go to Myers + Chang, which offers the flavors of Taiwan, Southeast Asia, and beyond, against an indie-rock soundtrack.
+Forget stir-fries lubricated in goop.
+On any given night in Boston, you can ride that briny, soy-and-ginger rush you’ve been dreaming about.
+Of course, much of the scaffolding of the Asian-fusion food scene in Boston was built by legend Ming Tsai (Blue Dragon).
+It used to be that you had to get your fix from him.
+But that was eighteen years ago and Boston’s food scene has grown.
+If you want to bask in a style of Asian fusion that’s native to the skinny-jeaned people, go to Myers + Chang.
+The restaurant offers the flavors of Taiwan, Southeast Asia, and beyond, delivered with an indie-rock soundtrack.
 There’s also Shojo, Mei Mei, Night Market, Sa Pa (they cater, too), and Tiffani Faison’s “scary pretty” food (think short-rib crudo) at Tiger Mama.

 Bostonians don’t order sushi irresponsibly.
 They order very soft ribbons of pale pink, cream, or ruby fish that practically glow on the plate.
 There’s no shortage of seafood in Boston, and if you don’t mind having your wallet squeezed for extraordinary sushi, go to O Ya or Uni, two of Boston’s finest sushi restaurants.
-For a joyful and affordable treat, go to Cafe Sushi.
+For a joyful and affordable treat, there’s Cafe Sushi.
 Can’t have raw fish?
 Plunk down at Waypoint for cooked seafood.

-There is an odd magic at work in Boston, where the food increasingly grows rich as its culinary scene becomes diverse.
+The food scene in Boston is as robust as it is diverse.
 For non-European flavors, go to La Brasa, Blue Dragon, and Flour Bakery + Cafe, suggests Thrillist.
 The city champions female chefs, too.
-No. 9 Park’s Barbara Lynch, who in 2014 won the James Beard Award for Outstanding Restaurateur, a title almost always won by men.
+No. 9 Park’s Barbara Lynch, who in 2014 won the James Beard Award for Outstanding Restaurateur, famously runs a restaurant empire in the city.
 There’s also chefs Ana Sortun (Oleana), Cassie Piuma (Sarma), Maura Kilpatrick (Sofra Bakery and Cafe), and Top Chef alum Karen Akunowicz (Myers + Chang).
-Well done, peeps of the Boston food scene!

 If you are enticed by lists and see existence as pure subordination to them, read more on Boston’s trends and best restaurants here.